bruab/bruab.github.io/takes.md

 title: Takes
 ---

+> just talked to a guy who had a linkedin promotional group of 15 people, each of whom posted 3x/week for several months, and consistently commented on each other's posts in an attempt to game the algorithm. result: lots of impressions, hardly any comments from outside the group, zero new business.

+_10:30 AM • Tuesday, April 18, 2023_

+---

 > "To accept opinions [...] is to gain the good solid feeling of being correct without having to think" okay that explains a lot. (via: c wright mills)

 _6:48 AM • Tuesday, April 18, 2023_